 the Niland Brothers whose story inspired the film Saving Private Ryan

 Twins Julius and Ludwig Pieper.
-On June 19, 2018 Julius, previously unidentified and buried in Belgium, moved to be next to his brother in Normandy.
+On June 19, 2018, Julius, previously unidentified and buried in Belgium, moved next to his brother in Normandy.

-On the ceiling of the Normany American Cemetery Chapel there is a beautiful mosaic of angels providing comfort and strength to soldiers on land, sea, and in the air.
+On the ceiling of the Normandy American Cemetery Chapel, there is a beautiful mosaic of angels providing comfort and strength to soldiers on the land, sea, and in the air.